0xnarwhal/BadUSB/README.md

 2. Bash (or anything that can run bash scripts)
 3. An internet connection (obviously)

+Your target machine should have the following:

+1. Is running Windows
+2. Has powershell
+3. Is connected to internet

 ## Setup

 1. On your machine or VPS, clone this repository.